AnnikaYounge/annikayounge.github.io/experience.md

 *Community Organizer* *(Sept.
 2020 – June 2023)*
 Organized integration workshops for immigrants, taught French to families and children, organized Iftar and Ramadan events, assisted with work and study documents for asylum seekers.

-## Community and Leadership Experience
+## community and leadership experience

 **Stanford On Call Café**
 *Head of External Events* *(Sept.
 2024 – Present)*